 It was this combination of close and long-standing relationships with artisan suppliers, and Edwin’s vision for the integrated approach throughout the design, manufacture and delivery of interior projects that not only laid the foundation of our business today but also established the core principle which continues to guide our success.

-From our humble beginnings over 70 years ago, Bonham & Bonham has evolved through the hands of three generations and continues to deliver excellence in architectural interiors, design and manufacture to ambitious Private Clients in the UK and across the world.
+From our humble beginnings over 70 years ago, Bonham & Bonham has evolved through the hands of three generations and continues to deliver excellence in architectural interiors, design and manufacture to ambitious and discerning Private Clients in the UK and across the world.